Travel Insurance 101 – Medical Insurance, Trip Cancellation, Evacuation

 You dutifully purchased travel insurance for your upcoming adventure and are feeling protected against possible travel nightmares.
 That is, until you read a story about travel insurance not covering missing a connecting flight because of long TSA lines.

 Do I really need additional medical evacuation insurance coverage when I already have travel insurance?
 There is no simple answer, like with many insurance types.
 The best traveling advice is to weigh risks and expense, and consider your own philosophy and tolerance.
-We have medical evacuation insurance, no questions asked.
+We have additional medical evacuation coverage with Global Rescue, no questions asked.

 Travel insurance airfare hack – buying a non-refundable ticket and adding travel insurance instead of opting for the vastly more expensive fully refundable airline ticket.
 This bit of traveling advice could save you significant sums of money if you want or need an airfare refund.